ML4GLand/EUGENe/docs/faqs.md

  - [What is the EUGENe logo supposed to be?](#what-is-the-eugene-logo-supposed-to-be)

 ## I am new to DL for regulatory genomics.
 Where should I start?
 Welcome to the field!
-We recommend starting by installing EUGENe using these {doc}`inststructions <installation>`.
+We recommend starting by installing EUGENe using these {doc}`instructions <installation>`.
 Once installed, check out the {doc}`basic usage tutorial <basic_usage_tutorial>` for an example of how to run an end-to-end EUGENe workflow.

 After you've worked through that, we recommend trying to train a model on a different dataset.
-Use this documentation as well as the [tutorials](TODO) and [use cases](TODO) to guide you through the process.
+Use this documentation as well as the [tutorials](https://github.com/ML4GLand/tutorials) and [use cases](https://github.com/ML4GLand/use_cases) to guide you through the process.

-Once your comfortable with the process, navigate to the [awesome-dl4g] repository for the latest resources and publications in the field and check out the "Open questions" section for ideas on projects.
+Once your comfortable with the process, navigate to the [awesome-dl4g](https://github.com/ML4GLand/awesome-dl4g) repository for the latest resources and publications in the field and check out the "Open questions" section for ideas on projects.
 You can also post on the [GitHub Discussions](https://github.com/orgs/ML4GLand/discussions) page.

 Join our Discord server to chat with other users and developers in the community.
 If you get stuck, feel free to open an issue on the EUGENe GitHub and we'll do our best to help you out.